 Real tracking of your business financials comes from Job costing.
 If it is not done right, then you may always be in doubt about your profits.
-The reason why this is so because job costing allows you to track down all your expenditure.
-When these very expenses compared with the revenue earned helps you figure out the real profits.
+The reason why this is so is that job costing allows you to track down all your expenditure.
+When these very expenses are compared with the revenue earned helps you figure out the real profits.

 QuickBooks for Contractors Job Costing

-- The next thing in the process would be to setup items.
-This is required to optimize your job costing.
-The more detail you give then better if would be.
+- The next thing in the process would be to set up items.
+This is required to optimize your job costs.
+The more detail you give the better it would be.

 - Timings to be billed for: Here you would need to enter the time spent (hours) on a said job.

 - Purchases that are related to a JOB: Here enter the payment method used for purchases.
 This can be in the form of:

 - You would also be required to enter the items purchased.
 Once done allocate the said items to the appropriate JOB.

 - Other Expenses: If you have any other expenses that have nothing to do with direct purchases made, then these will be a part of other expenses.
 They are also said Overhead expenses.
 Thus expenses like “supplies for Office use” or “office rent” will become a part of Overhead expenses.
 The best practice to record Overhead expenses is to create a new Customer: JOB and name it Overhead and then include these expenses.

 - Recording Mileage: As you would want to track every single thing when it comes to recording expenses thus why leave behind vehicle expenses.
 Under the mileage tab, you can specify the very said thing.

 - Any other expenses: If you are left behind with any other expenses like stamp charges or freight paid then you can record them under this tab.